The NFT space is currently breeding a new wave of cryptocurrency millionaire artisans!

 In simple terms, digital ownership is the act of entirely owning a whole right to a digital item copy, which is very unique.

 Clearly, NFT is a new sector and there are a lot of issues that need to be resolved.

-I think the NFT market is still in the very early stage, and there’s a lot of innovative developments that is expected in the coming times.
+I think the NFT space is still in its early stage, and there’s a lot of innovative developments that is expected in the coming times.

 NFT can fuel the whole metaverse ecosystem, as well as create value in the physical world with clear and safe ownership standards.